MPh-py/MPh/docs/demonstrations.md

 The primary focus of MPh is to automate the simulation workflow, like running parameter sweeps or optimization routines with customized, Python-powered post-processing.
-Navigating and altering models is possible, see [next section](#navigate-and-alter-the-model), but has some limitations.
+Navigating and altering models via its Python API is possible, see [next section](#navigate-and-alter-the-model), but has some limitations.

-However, any and all functionality offered by the [Comsol API][proman] is accessible via the "pythonized" Java layer provided by [JPype], which is exposed as the `.java` attribute of {class}`~mph.Client` instances, mapping to Comsol's [`ModelUtil`], as well as of
+However, any and all functionality offered by the [Comsol API] is accessible via the "pythonized" Java layer provided by [JPype], which is exposed as the `.java` attribute of {class}`~mph.Client` instances, mapping to Comsol's [`ModelUtil`], as well as of